Salina, Kansas: Events

 Each June, the Salina Arts & Humanities department holds the Smoky Hill River Festival lasting three and a half days, with arts and crafts shows, music concerts, games, and other activities.
 Originally held as a downtown street parade in 1976 to celebrate the United States Bicentennial, the festival proved popular enough for the city to hold it every year.
-To celebrate Independence Day, the city puts on its All American Fourth and Play Day in the Park which includes children’s games, music, and dance performances in Oakdale Park.
+To celebrate Independence Day, the city puts on its All American Fourth and Play Day in the Park which includes children's games, music, and dance performances in Oakdale Park.
 The Smoky Hill Museum Street Fair in September includes a parade, a chili cook-off, and historic demonstrations.
 In November, downtown Salina hosts the Christmas festival which includes a 5k run, a mile walk, live music, dance performances, children's entertainment, and the Parade of Lights.

 Points of interest

+Kenwood Cove's main tower has green and purple enclosed tube slides, with a wide orange open-flume family slide in the foreground (2017).

-Operated by the city government's Arts & Humanities department, the Smoky Hill Museum contains artifacts, exhibits, and public educational programs on local history, agriculture, and education with collections dating back to 1879.
+The Smoky Hill Museum is operated by the city's Arts & Humanities department, containing artifacts, exhibits, and public educational programs on local history, agriculture, and education with collections since 1879.

 The Tony's Pizza Events Center (formerly Bicentennial Center) is the primary venue in the city for large indoor events.
 It includes a 7,500-seat multipurpose arena and the 18000 sqft Heritage Hall convention center.
 The Center hosts concerts, sporting events, and trade shows.

 The Rolling Hills Wildlife Adventure is a public zoo and wildlife park located 6 mi west of the city near Hedville.
 It has animal exhibits, an art gallery, and a wildlife museum.

 Indian Rock Park is the tallest point in the area, mainly featuring a hill within the vast Wellington Formation stretching from Nebraska to Oklahoma.
 In the late 1950s, part of the hill was excavated for flood control after the Great Flood of 1951, diverting the Smoky Hill River along the edge of the park and creating 80-foot steep shale bluffs.
 It has a panoramic view of the city, a river fishing pier, a pond from the former brick factory, and hiking trails.

 Salina Community Theatre (SCT) is a regionally acclaimed theater, producing seven seasonal shows and three summer shows every year.
 Productions include the contemporary, such as ABBA's Mamma Mia! and Disney's Newsies, and classics such as Miracle on 34th Street.